mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 Well, one of the features of this application is that it persists data to disk so that next time you launch you have all of your meetings from last time.
 That’s a great feature to have, but it’s also making testing complicated because now when we run this test it is loading up data from _previous_ runs of the test.
 Our dependency on the global file system is bleeding over from test to test.

 So we have no choice but to actually _weaken_ what we are testing here.
 We can’t test that when we go through this user flow a single item was added to the list that matches “Engineering”, but rather we can only test that there is at _at least_ one item with “Engineering”.
-There may be more, and probably will be!

 So, if we ever accidentally introduce a bug that causes more than one item to be added to the list our test will happily pass and we will be none the wiser unless we happen to actually load up the app and witness this behavior.